 Founded in 1870

-Below follows historical facts about the the church knows as 'The Cathedral of North London', St Augustine Kilburn.
-Learn more about the church's history; foundation, consecration, movements, community, opposition, vicars and writers & artists.
+Below follows historical facts about the church known as 'The Cathedral of North London', St Augustine Kilburn.
+Learn more about the church's history; beginning, foundation, consecration, movements, community, protestant opposition, vicars and writers & artists.

 Known as 'The Cathedral of North London', St Augustine Kilburn has its roots in the 'Oxford' or 'Tractarian' Movement which began with a Sermon preached in 1833 by John Keble in the University Church of St Mary the Virgin, Oxford.
 The movement placed a fresh emphasis on the Catholic heritage of the Church of England and its continuity with the pre-Reformation Church.
 Keble was joined by John Henry Newman, who later became a Roman Catholic, and Edward Bouverie Pusey who became the leader of the movement after Newman’s secession to Rome.